There are a lot of things to think about when trying to successfully grow and maintain a reef tank.

 Any coral or marine animal that usually feasts on phytoplankton, zooplankton, and other dissolved organic materials will get the proper nutrients from Marine Snow.
-You can use it to broadcast feed to everything in your tank or use a syringe to give it right to the coral that needs it.
-If any appears to coat the surface of the water, simply mix it in with a fish safe wand or allow it to be dispersed by your pump.
+You can use it to broadcast feed everything in your tank or use a syringe to give it directly to the coral that needs it.
+If any appears to coat the surface of the water, simply mix it in with a fish-safe wand or allow it to be dispersed by your pump.

 4. Kent Marine PhytoPlex

-Target feeding your coral is the recommended use for this complex blend but you can add it to an area with a high current to disperse it around your tank.
+Target feeding your coral is the recommended method for this complex blend, but you can add it to an area with a high current to disperse it around your tank.
 You get more control over how much food is circulating when you target feed because you place the food right where it’s needed.
-Broadcast feeding is an easy way to get it to everything in your tank but there’s a risk of overfeeding, which could have negative long term effects on the quality of your water.
+Broadcast feeding is an easy way to get the food to everything in your tank but there’s a risk of overfeeding, which could have negative long-term effects on the quality of your water.
 If you choose to broadcast feed PhytoPlex, be very careful not to use too much.

 5. Poseidon’s Feast, 3000+ Live Marine Copepods Tisbe & Tigriopus Pods Coral Reef Fish Food

-Poseidon’s Feast is a great choice for seeding a new aquarium environment of if your current one needs a boost.
-It contains copepods, a small crustacean, that will satisfy even the pickiest of eaters in your reef.
-It’s also a good choice for seahorses and clams and provides an ongoing supply of nutrient rich food.
+Poseidon’s Feast is a great choice for seeding a new aquarium environment or if your current one needs a boost.
+It contains copepods, a small crustacean that will satisfy even the pickiest of eaters in your reef.
+It’s also a good choice for seahorses and clams, and provides an ongoing supply of nutrient-rich food.

 Tigriopus californicus is rich in omega-3 fatty and amino acids.
-They aren’t very graceful and move around with a jerking motion, making it easy for you aquarium inhabitants to detect.
+They aren’t very graceful and move around with a jerking motion, making it easy for your aquarium inhabitants to detect their presence.
 Females lay hundreds of eggs which, when mature, will help keep your tank clean.